Is “affluenza” junk science or a legitimate defense?

 Affluenza, a combination of “affluent” and “influenza” is not an accepted diagnosis by the American Psychological Association or any other credible institution.
 Some refer to it as junk science that surfaced in the 1990s as an explanation of certain behaviors exhibited by kids of wealthy families.
 It has rarely been offered in a court of law as a defense to a crime or justification for a lighter sentence.

 Update: In 2015, Ethan was seen online at a drinking party.
 He was scheduled to meet his probation officer and when he didn’t appear, an arrest warrant was issued on December 11, 2015.
 He was believed to be on the run with his mother and a nationwide manhunt commenced.
 They were apprehended in Mexico and returned to the United States.
-As of February, 2016, Ethan sits in an adult jail since he is 18, without bond, and awaits further court hearings.
+Ethan sits in jail without bond, and awaits further court hearings.
+On February 19, 2016, Ethan was transferred to adult court.
+In April, 2016, he was sentenced to serve two years in jail.
 His mother also faces ten years in prison for her part in her son’s defection.

 How do you view this case?
 Of course, we don’t know all the facts or have access to the reports and testimony presented the sentencing judge.
 On the face of it, however, does this seem like a fair or just punishment for taking the lives of four people?
 What has Couch learned from this?
 Does it possibly reinforce his belief that his parents will come to his rescue no matter what he does? ( Note: These questions have, in part, been answered by his latest defiance of authority).